v-whitetail/Fusion-360-Report-Viewer/README.md

 * Process Add: Add an attribute defined by custom report templates to components - This attribute will be exported along with the component definition
 * Process Remove: Remove an attritube defined by a custom report template
 * Process Select: Select all components with attributes defined by a custom report template
-* \[WIP & REFACTOR\] Screen Shot / Assiciate Image With Process: Produce a set of images associated with images - The image handle will be added as a component attribute to be exported along with the component definition
+* \[WIP & REFACTOR\] Screen Shot / Assiciate Image With Process: Produce a set of images associated with components - The image handle will be added as a component attribute to be exported along with the component definition
 * Start Server: Launch a TCP server to host your "Home Page" directory on a localhost port (default is 8000) to view live updates to documents
 * Stop Server: Stop the localhost server in case of a crash or to reduce overhead